RichardRuitaoZhang/Deep-Learning-for-NLP-HW2/README.md

 | **tokenizers** | 0.20.0 | Fast tokenization backend for Transformers |

-3. CUDA must be available and compatible with your PyTorch build for GPU training.
+**3. CUDA must be available and compatible with your PyTorch build for GPU training.**

 ---